 Trends in the waterproof and breathable textiles industry

-It is a billion-dollar business ($1.43 billion in 2014 as membrane products account for 71%) and market research and management consulting companies like Grand View Research Inc. and Global Market Insights Inc. predict that it will expand further with between 5 and 6% on average in the next several years.
-There are numerous reasons for this as the main ones include: growing market for active sportswear and rising demand for waterproof breathable clothing and gear (nearly 80% of the WBFs market share belongs to the production of active sportswear), increased awareness of the need for sustainable and environmentally friendly products from the consumer, and increased demand for military and medical applications.
+It is a thriving 2 billion-dollar business (with $1.83 billion in 2022, where membrane products account for 74.3%).
+Market research and management consulting companies like Grand View Research Inc. and Global Market Insights Inc. predict further expansion, with a compounded annual growth rate of between 5.5% and 6% in the coming years until 2030 (to nearly $3 billion).
+There are numerous reasons for this, with the main ones being: growing market for active sportswear and rising demand for waterproof breathable clothing and gear (nearly 80% of the WBFs market share belongs to the production of active sportswear), increased awareness of the need for sustainable and environmentally friendly products from the consumer, and increased demand for military and medical applications.

-Market leaders include companies like Toray Industries Inc. (Japan), Teijin Limited (Japan), W. L. Gore & Associates Inc. (USA), Polartec, LLC (USA), Finetex EnE (South Korea), Stotz & Co.
-AG (Switzerland), Schoeller Textil AG (Switzerland), AkzoNobel N.V.
-(Netherlands), Sympatex Technologies GmbH (Germany).
+Market leaders include companies like Toray Industries Inc. (Japan), Teijin Limited (Japan), W. L. Gore & Associates Inc. (USA), Polartec, LLC (USA), Schoeller Textil AG (Switzerland), and Sympatex Technologies GmbH (Germany).
+These companies are well known for their advanced technologies and products in the field of waterproof and breathable textiles.

 Finally, you can see the projected value of the US WBFs market between 2014 and 2024.
 The figure below shows that the overall value of the market is expected to rise from $277.4 million to more than 460 million (66.7%) as ePTFE, PU, and polyester are the most used materials.